PizzaStack/project-two-knights-of-saradomin/README.md

 # project-two-knights-of-saradomin

-#Yellow Snow-cone
+# Yellow Snow-cone

 ### (Social media site with a Yeti as the mascot and where likes are regular snow-cones and dislikes are yellow snow-cones)

-##Group:
+## Group:
-Boyd Thurston, John DeJesus, Christian Meyer, Derek Cheah
+Boyd Thurston, John DeJesus, Christian Meyer, Derrick Cheah

-#User Stories:
+# User Stories:
 - [ ] A user can register.
 - [ ] A user can login.
 - [ ] A user can log out.